MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Best-Practices-for-Securing-Active-Directory.md

 - Remember there are three built-in groups that have the highest privileges in Active Directory by default: Enterprise Admins, Domain Admins, and Administrators.
 Make sure you take steps to protect those three groups, along with any other groups your organization gave elevated privileges to.

 - Implement a least-privilege administrative model.
 Don't use highly privileged accounts for everyday administrative tasks if you can avoid it.
-Also, make sure your admin accounts only have the baseline privileges required to do their jobs, with no extra privileges they may not need.
+Also, make sure your admin accounts only have the baseline privileges required to do their jobs, with no extra privileges they don't need.
 Avoid giving excessive privileges to user accounts that don't need them.
 Make sure you don't accidentally give an account the same privileges across systems unless they absolutely need them.

 - Check the following areas of your infrastructure to make sure you aren't granting excessive privileges to user accounts: